flyway/flyway-docker/README.md

 `docker run --rm -v /absolute/path/to/my/sqldir:/flyway/sql -v /absolute/path/to/my/confdir:/flyway/conf -v /absolute/path/to/my/jardir:/flyway/jars flyway/flyway migrate`

+## SSL Support

+To connect to a data source with SSL encryption enabled, set paths to the client certs in the following ENVs:
+- CA_CERT_FILE
+- CLIENT_KEY_FILE
+- CLIENT_CERT_FILE

+Please see the docker compose SSL example below too.

 ## Docker Compose

 To run both Flyway and the database that will be migrated in containers, you can use a `docker-compose.yml` file that